ipld/ipld/docs/schemas/features/typekinds.md

 altering this), you want to use `optional`!
-In this situation, `implicit` may cause the provided value to be lost at the application-layer if it was equal to the default, whereas `optional` will expose and correctly preserve the value's presense or absence.
+In this situation, `implicit` may cause the provided value to be lost at the application-layer if it was equal to the default, whereas `optional` will expose and correctly preserve the value's presence or absence.

 ## Understanding Cardinality